MikeUE4/UE4FacebookHub/README.md

 (if you select App you will not get features such as changing username and avataar while login,Invite FRiends and more)
 3. After creating your app select setup for login
 4. Add your Package name in the Required Project field
-5. Add your Packagename.MainActivity in the Required Project class for login function call in the setup section(for example if your package name is com.x.y fill in the filed with com.x.y.MainActivity)
+5. Add your Packagename.MainActivity in the Required Project class for login function call in the setup section(for example if your package name is com.x.y fill in the filed with com.x.y.GameActivity)
 6. Then create a Sha256 using cmd as mentioned in teh setup documentation.
 7.now you are able to use Login,Invite friends and Share InGame posts